 General best practice is for workers who get hurt or become ill due to work-related conditions to report the incident immediately to their direct supervisor, but at the latest, prospective claimants have 30 days after discovering their injury or illness to provide this notice.

-A proactive Sunset Hills lawyer at Longo Biggs, LC could advise injured workers on timelines for beginning the workers’ comp process following a workplace accident.
+A proactive Sunset Hills lawyer at Longo Biggs Injury Law could advise injured workers on timelines for beginning the workers’ comp process following a workplace accident.

 Seek and Document Medical Care after Getting Hurt at Work